Articles on Local History

 The newsletter is a benefit of Society membership.
 To receive bi-monthly mailings of the newsletter, please consider becoming a member of the Carpinteria Valley Historical Society and support our efforts to preserve our local history!
 For more information on becoming a member click here.

 The Historic Franklin Trail: Early Adventures in the Backcountry

 Back When They Were Service Stations: Carpinteria Gas Stations 1920s-1970s.

 Springs of Pitch: The Asphalt Deposits of the Carpinteria Valley

 Ada Lescher's Diary 1893-1896

-We will continue to add stories from Carpinteria's past; check back here each week for new articles!!
+We will continue to add stories from Carpinteria's past; check back here regularly for new articles!!